Lenauheim: Lenauheim

 The first evidence of the existence of a community in present-day Lenauheim is from the 3rd–4th centuries.
 Archaeological studies from 1960 have brought to light vessels made in the post-Roman period.
 These vessels are exhibited at the National Museum of Banat in Timișoara.

 Between 1311 and 1415 are recorded the presence of several landlords, including Mathias von Csatád from which comes the old name of the village – Cetad.
 Historian Ágoston Bárány suggests that the name derives from the Romanian word cetate ("citadel"), invoking the existence around 1845 of some old foundations identified within the commune's borders.
 Although unlikely, other historians derive the word csata (Hungarian for "battle") from that name.
 On 12 May 1470, King Matthias Corvinus donated Cetad to the Dóczy family, one of the most influential families in southern Hungary.
 They settled only in 1477 and resided here until 1481 when, following the dismissal of the head of the family from the rulership of Banat by Matthias Corvinus, Cetad became the property of the Révay family.
 However, Cetad came into the possession of the Dóczys once again in 1482.
 By that time, Cetad was ravaged by Ottoman incursions; a document of 23 March 1482 mentions it as a puszta (Hungarian for "deserted").
 Little is known about the fortress at Cetad during the Ottoman occupation of Banat; most likely it was destroyed.
 From the center of the commune radiate some underground tunnels, built in the form of a vault, which have been little researched.
 It is assumed that these underground tunnels built of brick with hot lime mortar were specific to some reinforcements from the Banat Plain and were ways of retreat in case of danger.

-Today's Lenauheim was established in 1767 by colonization with Germans from Luxembourg, Lorraine, Trier, Westphalia and Bavaria.
+Today's Lenauheim was established in 1767 by colonisation with Germans from Luxembourg, Lorraine, Trier, Westphalia and Bavaria.
 202 houses were built at the behest of Councilor Johann Wilhelm Edler von Hildebrand, and the colony thus established was given the Hungarianized name Csatád, thus recovering the name of the old medieval settlement.

 In 1925, with the Law for Administrative Unification, the name of the commune changed from Cetad to Lenauheim, after the German-language poet Nikolaus Lenau, born here in 1802.
 The majority German population began to shrink after World War II.
 In 1945, 141 locals were deported to the USSR.
 Also during this period a large number of ethnic Germans were deported to Bărăgan.
-By Law no. 2/1968 regarding the administrative-territorial reorganization of Romania in Lenauheim commune are included the neighboring localities Bulgăruș and Grabaț, until that law independent communes, the center of the new commune being Lenauheim.
+By Law no. 2/1968 regarding the administrative-territorial reorganisation of Romania in Lenauheim commune are included the neighboring localities Bulgăruș and Grabaț, until that law independent communes, the center of the new commune being Lenauheim.